angular/angular/aio/content/tutorial/toh-pt5.md

 A URL like `~/detail/11` would be a good URL for navigating to the *Hero Detail* view of the hero whose `id` is `11`.

-Open `AppRoutingModule` and import `HeroDetailComponent`.
+Open `app-routing.module.ts` and import `HeroDetailComponent`.

 <code-example path="toh-pt5/src/app/app-routing.module.ts" region="import-herodetail" header="src/app/app-routing.module.ts (import HeroDetailComponent)">
 </code-example>

-Then add a _parameterized_ route to the `AppRoutingModule.routes` array that matches the path pattern to the _hero detail_ view.
+Then add a _parameterized_ route to the `routes` array that matches the path pattern to the _hero detail_ view.

 <code-example path="toh-pt5/src/app/app-routing.module.ts" header="src/app/app-routing.module.ts" region="detail-route">
 </code-example>